thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 ---
 title: [tscli command reference]
 last_updated: 10/24/2019
-summary: "The ThoughtSpot command line interface, or `tscli`, is an administration interface for the cluster.
-Use `tscli` to take snapshots (backups) of data, apply updates, stop and start the services, and view information about the system.
+summary: "The ThoughtSpot command line interface, or tscli, is an administration interface for the cluster.
+Use tscli to take snapshots (backups) of data, apply updates, stop and start the services, and view information about the system.
 This reference defines each subcommand."
 sidebar: mydoc_sidebar